About us

 Journalist

-The Black Sea was first supported by a one-off grant from the Black Sea Trust for Regional Cooperation, a trust of the German Marshall Fund.
-Since then, it is funded by project grants from the likes of JournalismFund.eu and Reporters in The Fields
+The Black Sea was first supported in 2010 by a one-off grant from the Black Sea Trust for Regional Cooperation, part of the German Marshall Fund.
+This allowed us to set up our initial website.

 Awards and nominations